ranfysvalle02/Interactive-RAG/README.md

 ## Remove a source of information
 ![](./images/remove_sources.png)

+## Why Choose ActionWeaver?
+Here are some key benefits that influenced our decision to choose ActionWeaver:
+1. Lightweight and Single-Purposed: ActionWeaver is very lightweight and designed with a singular focus on building LLM applications with function calling.
+This specialization ensures that it excels in its core function without unnecessary complexity.
+2. Ease of Use:  ActionWeaver streamlines the process of integrating external tools into agent's toolkit.
+Using a simple decorator, developers can effortlessly add any Python function, and it also provides the flexibility to include tools from other ecosystems like LangChain or Llama Index.
+3. Versatility: Despite its simplicity, ActionWeaver offers a wide range of capabilities, including support for forced function execution, parallel function calling and structured data extraction.
+Such versatility makes it a Swiss Army knife, equipped to handle a variety of AI-related tasks and adapt seamlessly to changing project demands.
+4. Minimal Dependency: ActionWeaver has minimal dependencies, relying only on the openai and pydantic libraries.
+This reduces the overhead of managing dependencies.
+5. Complex Function Orchestration: The framework empowers us to create intricate sequences of function calls, allowing us to build complex hierarchies or chains of functions.
+This capability enables us to execute sophisticated workflows with ease.

 ## ActionWeaver Basics: What is an Agent anyway?
-### Agents (according to LangChain)

 The core idea of agents is to use a language model to choose a sequence of actions to take.
 In chains, a sequence of actions is hardcoded (in code).
 In agents, a language model is used as a reasoning engine to determine which actions to take and in which order.
-We will call this the 'Agent Chain'.

-### Agent Chain

-This is the chain responsible for deciding what step to take next.
-This is powered by a language model and a prompt.
-The inputs to this chain are:

-    Tools: Descriptions of available tools
-    User input: The high level objective
-    Intermediate steps: Any (action, tool output) pairs previously executed in order to achieve the user input

-The output is the next action(s) to take or the final response to send to the user.
-An action specifies a tool and the input to that tool.

-Different agents have different prompting styles for reasoning, different ways of encoding inputs, and different ways of parsing the output.
+An agent is basically just a computer program or system designed to perceive its environment, make decisions, and achieve specific goals.

+In ActionWeaver, the actions available to an LLM are called *ACTIONS*

-### Tools
+### Actions

-Tools are functions that an agent can invoke.
-There are two important design considerations around tools:
+Actions are functions that an agent can invoke.
+There are two important design considerations around actions:

-    Giving the agent access to the right tools Describing the tools in a way that is most helpful to the agent
+    Giving the agent access to the right actions Describing the actions in a way that is most helpful to the agent

 Without thinking through both, you won’t be able to build a working agent.
-If you don’t give the agent access to a correct set of tools, it will never be able to accomplish the objectives you give it.
-If you don’t describe the tools well, the agent won’t know how to use them properly.
+If you don’t give the agent access to a correct set of actions, it will never be able to accomplish the objectives you give it.
+If you don’t describe the actions well, the agent won’t know how to use them properly.

 ![](./images/llm_agent.png)